 Forget The Dress

 I’m guilty of being bombarded in thought of what’s next on the “to do list” of things which seem from pressure to be of the upmost of importance.
 The transition back to work as a mother from staying at home with the twins makes the needed “to do list” grow longer in knowing that there’s only so much time to squeeze it all in a day with completing work assignments, household maintenance, volunteer commitments, and blog life.
 The relationships outside of our homes can also be taxing depending on the need, depth, or personality.
-If we aren’t careful the exterior can take hold in what seems dire in obligation than the interior of those in our home.
+If we aren’t careful the exterior can take seem more important in obligation to fulfill than the interior of those in our home.
 There will always be an email waiting for a response, a message lingering from our social media accounts, an invite, a request for you to give of your time, and someone wanting to “catch up” for a three hour conversation.
 Kids don’t care about if we’re wearing our finest duds, and they don’t care about our “to do list” of what we deem as important.
 They shouldn’t be put in the position to be concerned on those matters.
 They should not feel like they are second fiddle to anyone or anything else.
 I looked at my daughter’s eyes reaching out to connect , and said forget the dress.
 The twins and I played in the backyard that bright spring Sunday for a for about an hour swinging, picking flowers, and exploring.

 Our children won’t be little for long.
 The older they get the less they reach out for help in expression of independence.
 Family should never take secondary to our ” to do lists” or fancy duds.